 Overall Rating: 9/10

-While not as historically significant as Beomeosa Temple, it more than makes up for it with its natural beauty.
-While Haedong Yonggungsa Temple can get quite busy, especially on weekends or holidays, it’s well worth the effort to see one of Korea’s most unique temples.
+While not as historically significant as Beomeosa Temple, Haedong Yonggungsa Temple more than makes up for it with its natural beauty.
+Of particular interest are the row of the twelve zodiac generals at the entry, the accident-free seven-story pagoda, the wonderfully ornate Daeung-jeon Hall, and the hillside statue of Gwanseeum-bosal that commands a view of both the entire temple grounds and the East Sea.
+And while Haedong Yonggungsa Temple can get quite busy, especially on weekends or holidays, it’s well worth the effort to see one of Korea’s most unique temples.